raghavendramanandi/BrainComputerInterface/README.md

 Prediction time through loaded model, 0.8 sec for 20 trail.
 Why is it important?

 Thanks to all the sources for help with data, docs etc.

+It would be very cool if you we can control volume of phone or any electronic device using mind Activity